MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 </tr>
 <tr>
 <td>workItemCategoriesAndColors</td>
-<td>Specifies the colors used to represent work items based on their category and workflow state. </td>
+<blockquote>Specifies the colors used to represent work items based on their category and workflow state. </blockquote>
 <td>Default: <pre>
 {
   "Proposed": {